 The “from=usb” cheat allows you to start a boot with a live-cd or a live-dvd and end the boot with a live-usb.
 We call this a hybrid boot.
 It provides you with almost all of the live-usb goodies except saving changes to the bootloader.
 You can also use “from=hd” to boot from a hard drive partition or “from=cd” to boot from a live-cd or live-dvd.
 The default is “from=usb,cd”.

 The “password” cheat will force you to change the password for the root and demo accounts.
 This provides an extra layer of security by changing the passwords well before any networking is enabled.
 On a live-usb you can also edit the general-state-files as described above and uncomment /etc/passwd and /etc/shadow so your changed passwords are remembered across reboots.

-Both antiX and MX have many other live-usb features that haven't been covered here.
-Many of them are explained in more detail in the Run with the Dolphin YouTube Channel .
+Both antiX and MX have many other live-usb features that haven’t been covered here.
+Many of them are explained in more detail on the Run with the Dolphin YouTube Channel .
 For example:

 Instead of packing every conceivable program into the antiX live-usb, we kept it small and lightweight but made it extremely easy to customize.
 If there are programs you want that are missing from the live system, simply install them via Synaptic or cli-aptiX, do a live-remaster and voilà, it’s just like those programs came pre-installed.

 You can view the four flavours of antiX: full, base, core and net as starting points for people to create their own custom systems.
 Once you’ve customized the system to your liking, you are just a live-remaster or an iso-snapshot away from making it your own.
 You’ll have your customized system on live media.
 You can use it to install on other machines, use it as a snapshot/backup of your system, use it as a rescue boot device, or use it to take your system with you in your pocket.